 MA (Northern Illinois University)

-Filipino Language Lecturer (SA) and SEASSI Filipino Coordinator
+Lecturer (SA) in Filipino, and Filipino Coordinator, SEASSI

 Sheila Zamar joined UW-Madison in the fall of 2011 to teach Filipino.
 She has served as the Filipino Language Coordinator for the Southeast Asian Studies Summer Institute (SEASSI) every summer since 2006.
 She brought with her an extensive background in language pedagogy, materials development, proficiency testing and Philippine linguistics research.
 She had previously taught Linguistics at the University of the Philippines-Diliman; Filipino Language, Structures and Translation at the University of Hawaii-Manoa; and Accelerated Filipino at the University of California-Riverside.